uviclibraries/rstudio/basics-0.md

 ⭐ <u>Task 1.1-7</u>

-**Create two variables.**
+**Create two objects.**

-Create two variables (pig1.mini and pig1.large) which indicate that Bart is a large pig and not a mini pig.
+Create two objects (pig1.mini and pig1.large) containing Boolean values which indicate that Bart is a large pig and not a mini pig.

 {::options parse_block_html='true' /}
 <details>